dnegometyanov/rock-paper-scissors/README.md

 Install Docker and optionally Make utility.

-Commands from Makefile may be executed manually in case Make utility is not installed.
+Commands from Makefile could be executed manually in case Make utility is not installed.

 ## Run application